wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 In graphical format the process of configuring your build machine for deployment should look similar to the following set of images:

 ![](images/stack-1.png "STACKL image 1")

+Click "Deploy Linode" at the top right of the page

 ![](images/stack-2.png "STACKL image 1")
 ![](images/stack-3.png "STACKL image 1")
 ![](images/stack-4.png "STACKL image 1")